Torabiy/LingoNMF/README.md

 ## How to Run the Code

+**Run the LingoNMF Jupyter Notebook**
+   Open Jupyter Notebook and run `LingoNMF.ipynb` to execute the code.

+Or:

 1. **Install Dependencies**
    Install the required Python packages using:
    ```
    pip install -r requirements.txt
    ```
 2. **Run the Main Python Script**
    Execute the main script using:
    ```
    python main.py
    ```
-3. **Run the LingoNMF Jupyter Notebook**
-   You can also open Jupyter Notebook and run `LingoNMF.ipynb` to execute the code.

 ## Citation:
 If you use this code in your research, please cite: